 - Damyang – Breathtaking natural area by woodlands, parks, and bamboo forests

 - Sokcho – Quaint coastal town known for excellent seafood

 - Seoraksan – South Korea´s best-loved national park

 South Korea Itinerary FAQs

-Drafting out your South Korea travel itinerary can be daunting – particularly if this is your first time travelling in the Far East.
-A number of things to consider when organising your trip are detailed below.
+Drafting out your South Korea travel itinerary can be daunting – particularly if this is your first time traveling in the Far East.
+A number of things to consider when organizing your trip are detailed below.